curl/everything-curl/libcurl-easyhandle.md

 because `curl_easy_setopt` didn't complain, it doesn't mean that the input was correct and valid.
 You may get an error returned later.

+All options are "sticky".
+They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.

 When you're done setting options to your easy handle, you can fire off the actual transfer.